talhaaeroglu/METU-CENG/README.md

 # METU-CENG
- This repository contains my homweorks and programming assignments.
+ This repository contains my homeworks and programming assignments.